 The Turning of the Tide

 INTRODUCTION: In this lesson, the providence of God is clearly seen.
-The king receives Esther and comes to her banquets.
-The king cannot sleep and this results in him be reminded of the favor done to him by Mordecai.
-Haman unwittingly gives the honor to Mordecai that he wanted for himself.
-We can see that God is in the process of giving a great victory to Mordecai and to the Jewish people.
+The king received Esther and came to her banquets.
+The king could not sleep and this resulted in him be reminded of the favour done to him by Mordecai.
+Haman unwittingly gave the honour to Mordecai that he wanted for himself.
+We can see that God was in the process of giving a great victory to Mordecai and to the Jewish people.

 1. Where the king sat on his throne